tot-ra/vector-bible/README.md

 - 🟡 Takes ~20 sec to start up (compared to others)
 - 🟡 Milvus does not come with built-in UI, so we use `attu` for that.
 - 🟡 Has extra containers
+- ❌ Large usage of Storage. minio/insert_log looks suspicious.
 - ❌ Search was slow, even though it used an index (maybe I did something wrong?)
-- ❌ Failed at insertion @ 683k
-- ❌ Second attempt - Failed at insertion @ 989k.
-No errors on milvus side.
+- ❌ Failed at insertion @ 683k and second attempt at @ 989k.
+No errors in milvus logs.
 UI and client just loose connection and server is not responsive.
-Becomes accessible after restart
+Becomes accessible after restart.
+Maybe related to out of memory?

 ```pymilvus.exceptions.MilvusException: <MilvusException: (code=<bound method _MultiThreadedRendezvous.code of <_MultiThreadedRendezvous of RPC that terminated with:
 	status = StatusCode.UNAVAILABLE